Sometimes a home’s plumbing has to be replaced. Wondering what is involved in repiping a house? This article explains.

 Galvanized Steel Pipes

 Before the 1960s, galvanized steel pipes were common in homes.
 However, these pipes are coated in zinc.
 While this zinc lining helps to prevent rust and discoloration, lead deposits can build up when it corrodes.
-Not only is this harmful to drink, the deposits can build up and clog your plumbing.
+Not only is this harmful to drink, but the deposits can also build up and clog your plumbing.

-If your home was built before this time period, consider giving your plumbing system a once over.
+If your home was built before this time period, consider giving your plumbing system a once-over.